 The topology optimization process is fully automated; there is no human intervention leading the design astray as with traditional FEA methods.
 The result is a high-performance, lightweight triple clamp like no other.
 A precise steering feel and smoother fork action is achieved through targeted stiffness in multiple directions and increased strength gives peace of mind in demanding riding conditions.

 Each performance metric varies depending on make and model of the bike.
 For example, KTM/Husqvarna/GasGas triple clamps are already lightweight stock, but lack strength and torsional stiffness.
-The Luxon KTM/Husky/GasGas clamps are stiffer in torsion (steering) for precise handling, while allowing more flex longitudinally (front to back) for comfort, nearly twice as strong, and even a few grams lighter than stock.
+The Luxon KTM/Husky/GasGas clamps are stiffer in torsion (steering) for precise handling, while allowing more flex longitudinally (front to back) for comfort, nearly twice as strong, and even lighter than stock.

 Performance Details and Features